-The registration fee must be paid by bank transfer only and in full prior to the start of the course.
-Course participation will be confirmed only upon payment in full of the registration fee.
+The registration fee must be paid by bank transfer only and in full two weeks before the start of the programme.
+Participation will be confirmed only upon payment in full of the registration fee.

 The NEA will process registration fee refunds only for absence due to medically-certified illness.

-Please contact the Legal Affairs Section of the NEA by if you have any questions.
+Please contact the Office of Legal Counsel of the NEA by if you have any questions.